pigmonkey/pig-monkey.com/content/2014/11/lockpick.md

 Title: Lockpicking: A Practical Skill
 Date: 2014-11-02
-Tags: gear, edc, lockpicking, quote
+Tags: gear, edc, lockpicking, quote, triple aught design

 [Triple Aught Design](https://tripleaughtdesign.com/) is a small business.
 All of us wear multiple hats to make things go.
 Sometimes I end up wearing hats that may be considered odd in other businesses.